 The time series of catch-at-age were updated for the Bounty Plateau and Campbell Rise stocks for this report.
-The very strong 2002 year class is still a major part of the Bounty Plateau fishery, with the 2007 and 2012 year classes recruiting more recently.
-There is evidence of several year classes of moderate strength at the Campbell Island Rise, with both acoustic indices and commercial catch-at-age proportions suggesting strong recruitment in 2006, 2009, 2011, and 2015.
+The very strong 2002 year class finally stopped being a major part of the Bounty Plateau fishery in 2021, although the cohort could still be tracked in the age distribution into 2022.
+More recently, relatively strong recruitment occurred for the 2007 and 2012 year classes.
+In 2022 a major component of the fishery comprised 4 year olds from the 2018 year class.
+It should be noted, however, that the amount of fishing on the Bounty Plateau reduced to a very low level in 2022 with a consequent reduction in fish sampled for length and age.
+There is evidence of several year classes of moderate strength at the Campbell Island Rise, with both acoustic indices and commercial catch-at-age proportions suggesting strong recruitment in 2009, 2011, 2014, and 2015.
 Data from the Pukaki Rise and Auckland Islands fisheries are insufficient to infer patterns of recent recruitment.
 Catches from areas outside the four main fisheries (SBW 1) remain low.